- News & Events

 - Make a Gift

-In our Level III neonatal intensive care unit (NICU) families are our No. 1 priority.
+In our Level 3 neonatal intensive care unit (NICU) families are our No. 1 priority.
 While we can provide the highest levels of sophisticated neonatal care, we know that nothing can replace the love and support of family.
-That is why we have designed our 84-bed, Level III NICU with families in mind.
+That is why we have designed our 84-bed, Level 3 NICU with families in mind.

 Our care environment is calm and welcoming, and we encourage family involvement in important care decisions.
 We provide care for infants with complex critical care needs, including premature infants and babies with a variety of diagnoses.

 When I was expecting triplets, my girlfriend told me for the sake of the babies, I needed to deliver at Community Regional because of their great NICU.
 She was right; it was the best place for me and my babies to be. -Marci delivered Landry, Cayden & Emmi nearly six weeks early.